Member Handbook

 • Results of your SIS

-• How to raise concerns with Trillium on the process and findings.
+• How to share your concerns with Trillium on the process and results.
 NC Innovations waiver participants are able to talk about the results of the SIS with Trillium.
-If Trillium decides that the SIS results do not completely capture the participant’s supports needs, Trillium can correct the error.
-Waiver participants can also file an appeal about the SIS findings.
-Additional information on the appeal process can be found in the Trillium Member Handbook in section “Medicaid Service Appeals.”
+If Trillium decides that the SIS results do not completely represent the participant’s supports needs, Trillium can correct the error.
+Waiver participants can also file a grievance about the SIS findings.
+Additional information on the grievance process can be found in the Trillium Member Handbook in section “Medicaid Service Appeals.”

 Risk/Support Needs Assessment